-Clinton J. Hill was born in 1932.
+Clinton J. Hill was born on 4th January 1932.
 He attended Concordia College, Minnesota, where he studied history.
 After graduating in 1954 he joined the US Army.
 He left in 1957 and found work with the Chicago, Burlington & Quincy Railroad.

 Hill entered the Secret Service in September 1958.
 Hill did investigative and protection work in Denver until 1959 when he was assigned to the staff of the White House where he helped to protect Dwight Eisenhower and John F. Kennedy.

 In November 1963 Hill went on the presidential trip to Texas.
 His special duty was to protect Jackie Kennedy.
 On the motorcade tour of Dallas on 22nd November, 1963, Hill rode on the running board of the Secret Service car immediately behind the presidential car.
 After the first shot was fired Hill ran forward: "I jumped onto the left rear step of the Presidential automobile.
 Mrs. Kennedy shouted, "They've shot his head off," then turned and raised out of her seat as if she were reaching to her right rear toward the back of the car for something that had blown out.
 I forced her back into her seat and placed my body above President and Mrs. Kennedy."

 At the Warren Commission Hill claimed he only heard two shots.
 He also thought the second shot sounded very different from the first shot.
 Some researchers have claimed that this indicated that it had been fired from a different gun.
 Another explanation is that the second and third shots were fired at virtually the same time.

 Hill was praised for his bravery.
 He was the only Secret Service agent who attempted to cover the president's body with his own.
 Rufus Youngblood had done the same thing to protect Lyndon B. Johnson in his car.